AOrobator/HelloAndroid/lesson4/Lesson4_Architecture.md

 View has with the Model and creating only one class that handles everything related to the presentation of the View - the Presenter: a single class that is easy to unit test.

+## Model-View-ViewModel (a.k.a MVVM)

+![Model View ViewModel][model-view-viewmodel]

+ * **View**: informs the ViewModel about the user’s actions
+ * **ViewModel**: exposes streams of data relevant to the View
+ * **DataModel**: abstracts the data source.
+The ViewModel works with the DataModel to get and save the data.

+At a first glance, MVVM seems very similar to the Model-View-Presenter pattern, because both of them do a great job in abstracting the view’s state and behavior.
+The Presentation Model abstracts a View independent from a specific user-interface platform, whereas the MVVM pattern was created to simplify the event driven programming of user interfaces.

+If the MVP pattern meant that the Presenter was telling the View directly what to display, in MVVM, ViewModel exposes streams of events to which the Views can bind to.
+Like this, the ViewModel does not need to hold a reference to the View anymore, like the Presenter is.
+This also means that all the interfaces that the MVP pattern requires, are now dropped.

+The Views also notify the ViewModel about different actions.
+Thus, the MVVM pattern supports two-way data binding between the View and ViewModel and there is a many-to-one relationship between View and ViewModel.
+View has a reference to ViewModel but ViewModel has no information about the View.
+The consumer of the data should know about the producer, but the producer - the ViewModel - doesn’t know, and doesn’t care, who consumes the data.

 [model-view-controller]: mvc.png "model-view-controller"
 [MvcTipCalcActivity]: src/main/java/com/orobator/helloandroid/lesson4/mvc/controller/MvcTipCalcActivity.java

 [model-view-presenter]: mvp.png "model-view-presenter"
 [MvpTipCalcActivity]: src/main/java/com/orobator/helloandroid/lesson4/mvp/MvpTipCalcActivity.java

+[model-view-viewmodel]: mvvm.png "model-view-viewmodel"